igorescobar/automated-screenshot-diff/README.md

 Continuous Safe Deployment Made Easy

 ## How it Works?
 It's simple.
-All you have to do it's generate your system's screenshots with a simple naming convention:
+All you have to do is generate your system's screenshots with a simple naming convention:
-Exemple:
+Example:
 ```
 SCENARIO_NAME-VERSION.png // login_screen-v1.png
 ```